 Appeal of Withdrawal for Unsafe Clinical Practice or Unprofessional Behavior

-The student wishing to appeal a clinical failure (withdrawal) for unsafe clinical practice as defined in the Maxine S. Jacobs Nursing Program Handbook, or violation of nursing practice should file a formal written appeal.
-The first step in the formal process is to provide a letter to the clinical faculty within 7 days of the occurrence of the concern.
+The first step in the formal process is to provide a letter to the clinical faculty within seven days of the occurrence of the concern.
 It is important that the initial letter includes a written statement of appeal as well as a cover letter.
 It is suggested that the student retain a copy of all correspondence.
 The letter should contain a clear outline of the history of the incident(s) including a review of the problem and actions taken to avoid or resolve it.
-The student(s) will be notified of the decision in writing by the clinical instructor within 7 calendar days from the date of the letter.
+The student(s) will be notified of the decision in writing by the clinical instructor within seven calendar days from the date of the letter.

-If not satisfied, the student should submit the appeal to the Clinical Coordinator, if the clinical instructor is not the level coordinator.
-The Nursing faculty advisor may be consulted as well.
-The student will be notified of the decision by the clinical coordinator within 7 calendar days.
+If not satisfied, the second step is to submit the appeal to the Clinical Coordinator, if the clinical instructor is not the clinical coordinator.
+The student will be notified of the decision by the clinical coordinator within seven calendar days.

-If the student is not satisfied they may contact the Director of Nursing within 10 days of receiving the course coordinator ruling.
+Finally, if the student is not satisfied, he or she may contact the Director of Nursing within 10 days of receiving the clinical coordinator ruling.
 All materials and communications from previous contacts in the procedure should be assembled by the student and forwarded to the Director of Nursing with a cover letter.
 The cover letter should contain information which describes the situation in detail as well as the resolution sought.

-The Director of Nursing will convene a committee composed of no more than 5 faculty other than the clinical instructor and the level course coordinator.
-The committee should include at least one senior (tenured) faculty.
+The Director of Nursing will convene a committee composed of no more than 5 faculty other than the clinical instructor and the Clinical Coordinator.
+The committee includes at least one tenured faculty.

 - Dismissal or denial of re-entry.